mottaquikarim/PrayerApp/README.md

 *Simple app that returns times to pray based on lat, lon, and timestamp.*

 This app exposes a simple web API for querying prayer times (in the islamic tradition) by space and time.
-See an example of the deployed app **[here](https://8ldbpgh8mh.execute-api.us-east-1.amazonaws.com/prod/location/40.7128/-74.0059)**.
+See an example of the deployed app **[here](https://8ldbpgh8mh.execute-api.us-east-1.amazonaws.com/prod/location/40.7128/-74.0059)** (<strong><a href="https://mottaquikarim.github.io/PrayerApp/docs/index.html" target="_blank">Docs here</a></strong>).
 This app leverages the **[praytimes.org](http://praytimes.org/manual)** project to cacluate prayer times.
 It is worth noting that the version of the **praytimes.org** library used here requires a patch due to a python scope issue (not sure how to push that patch back upstream, the project seems largely abandoned).

 This app is built and tested with Python3.6 and deployed to AWS Lambda using the Serverless Framework through Travis CI.
 We use Codeclimate to keep track of maintainability and test coverage.